Skwork75/SQL-and-Python-connector-Projects/README.md

 # Student-management

-This is a student management program using SQL and python.
+This is a student management program using SQL and Python.

+This code will help you to write and read record of a student in the database.